emarose/faktoryMobile/docs/GODOT_MIGRATION_GUIDE.md

     var machines_by_node = {}

     for machine in GameManager.placed_machines:
-        if machine.type in ["miner", "oilExtractor"] and machine.has("assignedNodeId"): if machine.get("isIdle", false):
+        if machine.type in ["miner", "Extractor"] and machine.has("assignedNodeId"): if machine.get("isIdle", false):
                 continue